|Nutritional Guidelines (per serving)|

 2 tablespoons flat-leaf parsley, roughly chopped, garnish

 Gather the ingredients.

-Put the vegetable oil and half the butter into a large skillet or frying pan and heat over medium heat until lightly sizzling.
-Stir the flour, salt, and pepper together well in a deep plate.
+Put the vegetable oil and half of the butter into a large skillet or frying pan, and heat over medium heat until lightly sizzling.
+Stir the flour, salt, and pepper together well on a deep plate.
 Dip each tender into the flour and make sure they are well coated.

 Drop the fillets into the hot butter and oil, cook for 4 minutes on one side, and flip and cook for 2 more minutes.
-Remove from the pan and onto a warmed plate and cover with a piece of foil while you make the sauce.
+Remove from the pan and place on a warmed plate.
+Cover with a piece of foil while you make the sauce.

 Turn the heat up on the skillet, and once hot, add the white wine and stir while scraping up the juices from the bottom of the pan.
 Cook for a few minutes to reduce the wine by half, add the lemon juice, and stir.
 Let the sauce bubble for a few minutes.

-Divide the pasta between two warmed bowls, followed by half the sauce on each.
-Stir the sauce into the pasta, then top with the cooked chicken, fresh chopped parsley and a little chili flakes if using.
+Divide the pasta between 2 warmed bowls, followed by half the sauce on each.
+Stir the sauce into the pasta, then top with the cooked chicken, fresh chopped parsley, and a dash of crushed red pepper flakes, if using.
 Serve immediately.

 Using Chicken Breasts

-Chicken tenders are tender little strips of very tender chicken pulled from the side of the breast bone that come already filleted.
+Chicken tenders are tender little strips of very tender chicken, pulled from the side of the breastbone that comes already filleted.
 They are reasonably easy to find and work so well for this recipe.
 If you can't find them, use chicken breast instead.
 You will need to cut the breast horizontally lengthways first.
 Cut in half, then halve and cut crossways, and you will end up with a similar shape.
 If they are too thick, then tap them with a rolling pin to flatten them slightly.
 This helps them to cook evenly and quickly.